cpplibv/libv/LIBV-TODO.md

 app: for apps you can cd next to the binary to solve any relative path issue (command line arguments should be handled beforehand)
 bash: To repleace first line in files: sed -i '1s/.*/\/\/ Created on 2020.05.01.
 10:30, Author: Vader/' *
 clion: -G"Unix Makefiles" -DCMAKE_BUILD_TYPE=DEBUG -DCMAKE_CXX_FLAGS="-fdiagnostics-color=always"
+ninja: CLICOLOR_FORCE=1 env var to have colored output

 --- ABANDONED --------------------------------------------------------------------------------------